Installing on Linux

 Blender can now be launched by double-clicking the executable.

-For easy access, you can configure your system by adding a menu entry or shortcut for Blender and associate and open blend-files with Blender when opening from the File browser.
-These settings typically belong to the Window Manager (KDE, Gnome, Unity).
+For ease of access, you can configure your system by adding a menu entry or shortcut for Blender.
+You may also associate blend-files with Blender so that when selected from the file browser, they will automatically open in Blender.
+These settings are typically found in conjunction with the Window Manager settings.
+(Gnome or KDE.)

-or you can change the Window Manager settings to use the Meta key instead (also called Super or Windows key):
+To access Blender’s full feature set, you can change the window manager settings to use the Meta key instead (also called Super or Windows key):

 gsettings set org.gnome.desktop.wm.preferences mouse-button-modifier '<Super>'

 On Linux there are various ways of updating Blender.
 This section covers the most common approaches.